bartificer/programming-by-stealth/docs/pbs48.md

 # PBS 48 of x – A Closer Look at ‘this’ and ‘static’

-I had initially planned to return to our Cellular Automata classes and Conway’s Game of Life for this instalment, but based on some listener feedback I’ve decided to delay that by at least one instalment and dedicate this entire instalment to a closer look at just two JavaScript keywords – `this` and `static` instead.
+I had initially planned to return to our Cellular Automata classes and Conway’s Game of Life for this instalment.
+However, based on some listener feedback, I’ve decided to delay that by at least one instalment and dedicate this entire instalment to a closer look at just two JavaScript keywords – `this` and `static` instead.
 The two are more closely related that you might think.

-[The ZIP file for this instalment](https://www.bartbusschots.ie/s/wp-content/uploads/2018/01/pbs48.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs48.zip) contains my sample solution to the challenge set at the end of [the previous instalment](https://bartificer.net/pbs47), the starting point for the next challenge, and a JavaScript file containing all the example code snippets that appear in this instalment.
+[The ZIP file for this instalment](https://www.bartbusschots.ie/s/wp-content/uploads/2018/01/pbs48.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs48.zip) contains my sample solution to the challenge set at the end of [the previous instalment](https://pbs.bartificer.net/pbs47), the starting point for the next challenge, and a JavaScript file containing all the example code snippets that appear in this instalment.

-# Matching Podcast Episode 519
+## Matching Podcast Episode 519

 Listen Along: Chit Chat Across the Pond Episode 519